 - 17. Save and close the file. - 18.
 Update the FME Flow Web URL to use HTTPS: - a.
-Run a text editor as an administrator and open fmeFlowConfig.txt. - b.
-At the end of the file, under FME_SERVER_SETTINGS_START > Port_and Host Assignments, update the FME_SERVER_WEB_URL directive from http to https, and change the port to the same one specified in step 2. - c.
-Save and close the file. - 19.
+Run a text editor as an administrator and open files fmeFlowConfig.txt and fmeFlowWebApplicationConfig.txt. - b.
+At the end of both files, under FME_SERVER_SETTINGS_START > Port_and Host Assignments, update the FME_SERVER_WEB_URL directive from http to https, and change the port to the same one specified in step 2. - c.
+Save and close the files. - 19.
 Restart FME Flow.